maryan-axmed/CapstoneProject_BackEnd/README.md

 ### Challenges:
 * We had an infinite recursion issue because we failed to utilise @JsonIgnoreProperties
-* Returned a bookingDTO instead of bookig object causing the database not to be updated when making a new booking
+* Returned a bookingDTO instead of booking object causing the database not to be updated when making a new booking

 ### Futures:
 * Adding restaurant address to the database for it to accessible by google map external api